TN vs IPS vs VA: Best Monitor Display for Gaming

 The TN technology isn’t without its flaws, though.
 The most significant drawback of the TN technology is its poor image quality (at least when compared to the image quality of competing technologies).

-While a decent TN monitor can produce crisp and vibrant images with a sharp contrast, its viewing angles are quite restricted.
+While a decent TN monitor produces crisp and vibrant images with a sharp contrast, its viewing angles are quite restricted.

 The viewing angles on a TN panel are touted to be 160 degrees vertical and 170 degrees horizontal: these angles are considerably lower than the viewing angles presented by other panel technologies